dhimanparas20/HRTC_Bus_Live_Location_Tracker/README.md

 ## Overview

 HRTC Bus Location Tracker is a web application designed to track the locations of buses in real-time.
-The project consists of a frontend built using Django and a backend built using Flask and HTML, CSS, and JavaScript.
+The project consists of a frontend built using HTML,CSS,JS and a backend built using Django Rest Fw.
 The system allows bus drivers to log in, share their location, and let users track buses in real-time.
 The admin panel provides functionalities for creating, deleting, and managing buses, pilots, and admins.

 ## Features